West Seattle Bridge repair reaches new milestone

 Workers have completed the most complex phase of fixing the cracked West Seattle Bridge by installing and tightening about 45 miles of new steel cables from end to end.

-This milestone keeps the bridge on pace to reopen in mid-September, after a final round of epoxy crack sealing, the closure of worker-access holes in the bridge deck and load testing.
+This milestone keeps the bridge on pace to reopen in mid-September, after a final round of carbon-fiber wrapping, the closure of worker-access holes in the bridge deck and load testing.

 The steel tendons, strung west to east within the bridge’s hollow concrete girders, help all three spans better resist the downward forces of traffic and more importantly, the leviathan concrete structure’s own dead weight of 220,000 tons.